EXPRESS BOOKING

 written by Es Princep / October 07, 2019

-Sustainable, healthy and enjoyable.
+Sustainable, healthy, and enjoyable.

 mallorca en bicicleta

-1. Playa de Muro - Betlem: Amateur
+1. Playa de Muro - Ca’n Picafort - Ermita de Betlem - Artà

-• Circular route: No
+• Circular: No

-• Departure: Playa de Muro
+• Starting point: Playa de Muro

-• Arrival: Artà
+• Ending point: Artà

-• Length: 72 km
+• Distance: 72 km

-• Difficulty: Moderate
+• Difficulty: Medium-High

 2. Palma - Esporles - Puigpunyent - Calvià - Palma

-• Circular route: Yes
+• Circular: Yes

 • Starting point: Palma

-• Length: 60.48 km
+• Distance: 60.48 km

-• Positive slope: 1,149 m
+• Elevation gain: 1,149 m

-• Difficulty: medium
+• Difficulty: Medium

-3. Port de Sóller - Puig Major (Sóller) - Coll dels Reis - Sa Calobra - Puig Major (Monnàber tunnel) - Port de Sóller.
+3. Port de Sóller - Puig Major (Sóller) - Coll dels Reis - Sa Calobra - Puig Major (Monnàber Tunnel) - Port de Sóller

-• Type of bike: Road bike
+• Type of bike: Road

 • Starting point: Port de Sóller

-• Length: 77.1 km
+• Distance: 77.1 km

-• Positive slope: 2,341 m
+• Elevation gain: 2,341 m

-• Difficulty: high
+• Difficulty: High

 Blog